skywind3000/z.lua/README.md

 ## Default Matching

-By default, z.lua uses default matching method similar to the original z.sh.
+By default, z.lua uses default matching algorithm similar to the original z.sh.
 Paths must be match all of the regexes in order.

 - cd to a directory contains foo: